shdown/luastatus/plugins/dbus/README.rst

 * ``luastatus.plugin.get_property(params)``

-  Get D-Bus property. ``params`` must be a table with the following values:
+  Get D-Bus property associated with an interface. ``params`` must be a table with the following values:

   - ``bus`` (string): the bus to use: either ``"system"`` or ``"session"``.